interlock-network/interlock-docs/faq.md

 attract new contributors to the project.
 We chose to mint out tokens on Ethereum because that chain has a large user-base and ecosystem and we would like to be compatible with it.
-To that end we use Wormhole to allow people to transfer their $ILOCK Tokens between chains.
+To that end we use Wormhole to allow people to transfer their $INTR Tokens between chains.

 ## What problem are you trying to solve?
 We are trying to democratize and decentralize *trust* on the internet.